MonriPayments/monri-ios/README.md

 Instructions for each route follows, although you may want to write your app to offer support for both.

 ## Using the card input
 To collect card data from your customers directly, you can use Monri’s [CardInlineView](https://github.com/jasminsuljic/monri-ios/blob/master/Monri/Classes/CardInlineView.swift).
-Yo can include it in any view's layout file:
+Yo can include it in any view:
 - Add a UITextField to your view in interface builder and change its class to `CardInlineView` (when using interface builder)
 - or initate a CardInlineView with one of its initializers (when instantiating from code):
   - init?(coder: aDecoder: NSCoder)